 Why try to manipulate your sense of self in this way?

-The first skill of interest when starting tulpamancy is your ability to create and address a tulpa.
+The first skill of interest when starting tulpamancy is your ability to address your thoughts towards your tulpa.

 To get things started, attempt to imagine that there is an orb floating or sitting above a desk sitting nearby to you.
 Focus on that orb and speak to it using your thoughts.
 After getting used to speaking to this orb, turn away from that orb and think something to yourself.
 Do you notice a difference?

 As you speak to this orb on your desk, you will hopefully notice that there is some form of trigger or action in your mind that leads you to feel as if your thought is directed at something other than you.
-You may experience it as a focus on the back of your head, a shift in the tone of your thoughts, a muscle tensing in your neck, or some other subtle shift.
-If you don't notice anything, try going back and forth a few times, and as you do you should hopefully notice some sort of difference.
+You may experience it as a focus on the back of your head, a shift in the tone of your thoughts, a muscle tensing in your neck, or some other subtle sensation.
+If you don't notice anything, try alternating a few times between normal thoughts and thoughts addressed towards the orb.
+As you alternate you should hopefully notice some sort of difference.

-Once you become familiar with how you can address something else in your mind, you want to start training your mind to be used to the idea that there is this new tulpa sitting around in your head which can be addressed at any time, and isn't you.
-Currently, if you are left alone with your thoughts you won't think anything of it, but at the end of this step you should have some sense that there is a someone else sitting in the background which can be addressed at any moment.
+Once you become familiar with how you can address something else in your mind you want to start training your mind to be used to the idea that there is this new tulpa sitting around in your head listening to you at all times.
 To accomplish this you can start to take every excuse you can to address thoughts to this new tulpa.
 Going grocery shopping?
 Address thoughts to this tulpa which describe what you are buying.
 Driving?
 Describe what's going on outside or where you are going.
 Waiting in line or in a waiting room?
 Talk about why it is that you think it's worth waiting in line.
 The more you interact through your day the better.
 The more time you spend addressing this tulpa, the more habitual and consistent the process of addressing thoughts to them will become.